markvelous/atomic/README.md

 ## LET'S DO ATOMIC SWAPS

-Let's assume Alice is on Kovan (or Rinkeby, since KETH comes in a trickle) & Bob is on Binance
+Let's assume Alice is on Rinkeby (or Kovan, although KETH comes in a trickle) & Bob is on Binance

 >Alice initiates the atomic swaps with a secret; both deploy their contracts accordingly: